Pythom: Asterex Engine

 Pythom's Asterex 12 kN double-walled regeneratively cooled rocket engine is designed to operate through entire space missions.
 Mathematically designed and additively manufactured in Inconel.

-The name “Asterex” is a false portmanteau of “astro” (space) and “rex” (T-Rex), plus a tribute to cartoon persona Asterix from the comic book series The Adventures of Asterix.
+The name "Asterex" is a false portmanteau of "astro" (star) and "rex" (king), plus a tribute to cartoon persona Asterix from the comic book series The Adventures of Asterix.

 Eiger Rocket

-Named after the famous mountain in Switzerland, Eiger is Pythom’s first orbital launch vehicle that is currently under development.
-Eiger is designed to carry 150 kg to low Earth orbit, for a total cost of $1.5 million.
+Named after the famous mountain in Switzerland, Eiger is Pythom's first orbital launch vehicle that is currently under development.
+Eiger is designed to carry 150 kg to low Earth orbit, for a total cost of $1.2 million.

 Selected as one of ten finalists in the DARPA launch challenge, Eiger is designed to launch anytime from anywhere with minimal infrastructure.

-Eiger’s first stage is equipped with a cluster of nine Asterex engines, and the second stage operates with a single Asterex vacuum engine.
+Eiger's first stage is equipped with a cluster of nine Asterex engines, and the second stage operates with a single Asterex vacuum engine.
 Both stages are powered by storable propellants that ignite naturally, nitric acid (HNO3) as the oxidizer and furfuryl alcohol (C5H6O2) as fuel.
-The combustion of these propellants doesn't release any harmful nitrogen oxides (NOx) or acidic vapors.
 The furfuryl alcohol fuel is also carbon neutral and is regarded a green propellant.

 Kang Rocket

-Following Eiger completion, the larger Kang rocket, named after the world’s third highest mountain Kangchenjunga, is designed to be 30 m tall, and carry 4,000 kg to low Earth orbit.
+Following Eiger completion, the larger Kang rocket, named after the world's third highest mountain Kangchenjunga, is designed to be 30 m tall, and carry 4,000 kg to low Earth orbit.
 Kang is also designed to be a human-rated launch vehicle.